 - At every interaction exceed and surprise guests with wowness

 - See how the number of 5 stars increases

 - Now start tweaking rates upward.

 - Start at the beginning again.
 Tweak.
 And tweak.
 Up and down.

 - Guarantee: 365 days later at an average of 4.8 out of 5 you become a Superhost.

 Why not set an Airbnb Superhost goal while getting 50% and higher occupancy with 50 reviews?

-If your guests say Wow when they arrive, and say Wow when they depart you are a winner.
+If your guests say wow when they arrive, and say Wow when they depart you are a winner.
 They will obviously give you a wow review.

-Together all GREAT Airbnb Business Hosts never give up working on improving Airbnb marketing skills that will result in solidifying our foundation of Trust.
+Together with all GREAT Airbnb Business Hosts never give up working on improving Airbnb marketing skills that will result in solidifying our foundation of Trust.